INTERVIEW

 IN CONVERSATION WITH SOFIA SITNIKIENE

-SS: I started getting interested in photography when I traveled to Poland in 2007, it was an important trip and something that I wanted to do since I was a child.
+SOFIA SITNIKIENE: I first started getting interested in photography when I traveled to Poland in 2007, it was an important trip and something that I wanted to do since I was a child.
 I visited the Auschwitz-Birkenau concentration camp and felt the need to document my journey, history has always fascinated me and I believe that it is important to understand it.
 I had also taken a film photography course when I studied graphic design in 1998.
 My mother was an artist and hobbyist photographer so I guess that this had a lot to do with my choices in life.

 TPL: Where do you find your inspiration?